UK's scandal-hit CBI fires director-general after complaints | Law-Order

 UK's scandal-hit CBI fires director-general after complaints

-The Confederation of British Industry, a leading business group, said it had fired Tony Danker as director-general after an investigation into complaints of workplace misconduct, and replaced him with its former chief economist, Rain Newton-Smith.
-"The allegations that have been made over recent weeks about the CBI have been devastating," it said in a statement on Tuesday.
+One of Britain's best-known business organisations, the CBI said it had appointed its former chief economist, Rain Newton-Smith, to become its new leader.
+"The allegations that have been made over recent weeks about the CBI have been devastating," a CBI statement said on Tuesday.

 - Country: